codemagic-ci-cd/jira_integration_demo_project/README.md

 ### Atalassian Document Format for comments

-A JSON payload is used to add comments an issue, epic, or story.
+A JSON payload is used to add comments to a Jira issue, epic, or story.
 The Atlassasion Document Format (ADF) is used to format the comment layout and style.
 This example uses a .json template located in .templates/jira.json and string substition to replace values in the template using sed.
 See the following URL for details on how to structure comments using Atlassion Document Format:

 https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/